 I’ve used ProWritingAid for a little over a year now.
 I loved it so much when I tried it that I got the lifetime license and haven’t regretted it.
 ProWritingAid helped me edit two stories for flash fiction contests, including my Midwinter!verse prequel, Witch Soup.
 I thought I’d never find a “con” for PWA, but I just did.
 Here’s my honest review of ProWritingAid.

-I’m currently editing the third book in the LGBT romance series my co-author and I are finishing up (this segment is bi M/M) and we’re doing a final line edit before we rapid release all three books.
+I’m currently editing the third book in a romance series my co-author and I are finishing up and we’re doing a final line edit before we rapid release all three books.
 Well, I say we’re doing a final line edit, but what I really mean is she’s zooming through a final line edit and I’ve been torturing myself with PWA for 2.5 weeks.

 ProWritingAid is a grammar checker, style editor, and writing mentor in one package.
 Say goodbye to typos, passive voice, awkward sentences, and more when you use ProWritingAid’s free editing software on your writing.